0x822a5b87/elephant/sql/readme.md

 >      1. _kv[0]_ = _position_, therefore we don't need to store offset of _kv[0]_;
 >      2. _kv[i] = position + len(kv[0]) + ... + len(kv[i-1])_, and we can make : _offset[I] =len(kv[0]) + ... + len(kv[I-1])_
 >2. **The offset of the first KV pairs is always zero, so it is not stored in the list of offsets**.
 >3.
-We store the offset to the end of the last KV pair in the offset list, which is used to determine the size of the node
+We store the offset to the end of the last KV pair in the offset list, which is used to determine the size of the node;
 >4.
 You might notice an interesting detail of the configuration of the node that we don't store the offset of the first kv pairs, though the length of ptrs stills equals to the length of offsets.
 That's because we store an extra information for the size of the node as the description in <3>.
 The configuration of a node with 2 keys looks like this :
 >   1. `Type` -> `2` -> `ptr[0], ptr[1]`, -> `offset[1], SizeOfNode`, -> `kv[0], kv[1]`